sciZer0/newdiscoveries/c/README.md

 > ### Hand is the thing by which Organism is pushing an object.

-Extremely importantly, in each of the 3 cases,

-> ### During every moment of 30 seconds, Organism by its Hand is pushing the 20 kg object with the same Force (effort) equal to 196 Newtons.

 --

 ## 2.3.
 New Concept of Work and New Concept of Energy